MCmoderSD/CatchTheCat/README.md

 Player 1 is plays as the cat and can move up, down, left and right. <Br>
 Player 2 is plays as the catcher and can place barricades to trap and catch the cat. <Br>

+## Multiplayer
+You can play since version 1.3.0 online multiplayer <Br>
+One player hosts a game and the other player joins it. <Br>
+The game is only mirrored to the client, so you still can play as cat and catcher on the host or client. <Br>

+If it doesn't work, the SQL server needs to access the port 3306. <Br>

 ## How to play

 ### Player 1 (Cat)